-- Everyone has the right to a standard of living adequate for the health and well-being of himself and of his family, including food, clothing, housing, medical care and necessary social services, and the right to security in the event of unemployment, sickness, disability or widowhood, old age and other loss of means of subsistence through no fault of his own.
+- Everyone has the right to a standard of living adequate for the health and well-being of himself and of his family, including food, clothing, housing, medical care and necessary social services, and the right to security in the event of unemployment, sickness, disability, widowhood, old age or other loss of means of subsistence through no fault of his own.

 - Mothers and children are entitled to special care and support.
 All children, both legitimate and illegitimate, enjoy the same social protection.

-- Every person has the right to education.
+- Everyone has the right to education.
 Education is free, at least primary education and basic education.
-Elementary education is compulsory.
+Primary education is compulsory.
 Technical and vocational education must be made universally available, and higher education must be open to all equally according to their abilities.

-- Education must be directed to the full development of the human personality and to the strengthening of respect for human rights and fundamental freedoms.
-It must contribute to understanding, tolerance and friendship among all nations and all groups, regardless of origin and religion, and be conducive to the activities of the United Nations for the maintenance of peace.
+- Education must be directed towards the full development of the human personality and the strengthening of respect for human rights and fundamental freedoms.
+It must contribute to understanding, tolerance and friendship among all nations and all groups, irrespective of origin and religion, and be conducive to the activities of the United Nations for the maintenance of peace.

 - Parents have a primary right to choose the type of education their children receive.